 It’s way past time for the rear brake pads on the Guzzi to be replaced.
 I’ve been putting it off for too long thinking that I don’t really use my rear brake that much anyway.
 Of course, that’s terrible reasoning for at least three reasons.

 The American right is fond of spitting the word keynesian as an epithet, just as those on the left hold Keynes up to be some sort of savior, rescuing the masses from the tyranny of the wealthy.
 Today’s economic policies that the left promotes and the right attempts to thwart rely heavily on the keynesian idea that when a nation’s economy is stalling, the government should increase spending even if that means going into debt.
-Further it’s said that it really doesn’t matter what the government spends the money on, that the important thing is to get the money flowing.

 Not too long ago I was shopping in my local grocery store when I ran into an old friend whom I had not seen in some time.
 She and I had been out on the streets of San Francisco on the night of Barack Obama’s election to witness the electric atmosphere and celebration.
 She and I wrote slogans in chalk on the sidewalk in front of the Ninth Circuit that night and a few other times.
 She was there at the grocery store with a fellow she introduced me to, adding in almost worshipful tones that he was, «an Occupier.»